On quasi-polynomials counting planar tight maps: Main results

 The proof of Theorem~\ref{thm:quasimain} will follow an architecture similar to the bijective proof of Theorems \ref{thm:maintheorem} and \ref{thm:quasibiptheorem}, building from elementary examples of maps with explicit enumeration formulas, to construct general ones.
 In particular, note that \eqref{eq:quasimain} reduces to $\pi_{r,s}^{(1)}(m)$ if we specialize it to $n=r+s$ with $m_1=m$, $m_2=\cdots=m_{s+3}=1/2$ and $m_{s+4}=\cdots=m_{r+s}=0$.
 However, it is not a priori obvious to obtain an interpretation of $\pi^{(0)}_{r,s}(m)$ by specializing formula \eqref{eq:quasimain}.
 For this reason, we will need to investigate in some depth these quasi-polynomials and relate them to the combinatorial notion of {\em petal trees}.
 This will be the object of Section \ref{sec:petaltrees}, but let us record right away the definition of this notion so as to state one important result, Proposition~\ref{prop:pieps}, which will be used at the end of Section \ref{sec:slicings}.

 We call {\em petal} a face of degree $1$.
 A \emph{petal tree} is a planar map having an \emph{exterior} face of arbitrary degree, and such that every other face is a petal.
 A tight petal tree is just a petal tree with marked vertices, which is tight as a map.
+See Figure~\ref{fig:petaltree} for an illustration.